FuzionView/FV-Docs/source/ticketviewer.rst

    *Display Layers Option*

-Available layers are shown by default with a count of how many of that type.
+Available layers are shown by default with a count for each type.
 You can remove features by clicking on the layer.
 Click again to toggle it back on.

 .. hint::
    Layers with no features will display grayed out with the note **no data**.